BradJonesLLC/cdn_cloudfront_private/README.md

 is no UI and you will need to code specific business rules regarding what content to protect, and how.

+Access may be controlled by signed URLs (query string parameters) or a signed cookie.

 ## General principles

-The module implements `hook_file_url_alter()`, which normally will be called after CDN module, unless you have manually adjusted module weights.
+When signing URLs, we implement `hook_file_url_alter()`, which normally will be called after CDN module unless you have manually adjusted module weights.
 An event is then emitted to determine if the Uri being altered qualifies for protection and should be signed.